ConsenSys/doc.pantheon/docs/HowTo/Troubleshoot/Troubleshooting.md

-description: Frequently asked questions FAQ and answers for troubleshooting Besu
+description: Frequently asked questions FAQ and answers for troubleshooting Hyperledger Besu
 <!--- END of page meta data -->

 # Troubleshooting

-If Besu is not working as expected, here are some things to check or try.
+If Hyperledger Besu is not working as expected, here are some things to check or try.

 ## Supplied Genesis Block Does Not Match Stored Chain Data